 Mr. Levinas is admitted to practice in New York and New Jersey.
 He is a member of the New York State Bar Association’s Real Property Law Section and Young Lawyers Section and is admitted to practice law in New York and New Jersey.
 He is fluent in English and proficient in Hebrew.

-Salim Katach is an associate of Moulinos & Associates, LLC.
-He attended the City University of New York, Brooklyn College, where he received a Bachelors of Arts in Philosophy & Law in 2011.
+DARIEN BLAIR is an associate of Moulinos & Associates LLC.
+He attended the State University of New York at Buffalo, where he received a Bachelors of Arts in Political Science with a concentration in law.
+Mr. Blair went on to graduate from Benjamin N. Cardozo School of Law in May 2016.

 Return to home page.